Skip to content

 Generated from Settings → API Keys

-Copy this prompt and paste it into GitHub Copilot, Cursor, or any AI coding assistant.
-It will set up Execlave in your project automatically.
+Copy this prompt into GitHub Copilot, Cursor, or any AI coding assistant.
+It will install and wire Execlave into your project automatically.

-Copy this prompt to your AI coding assistant
+§ Copy prompt · paste into your AI coding assistant

 or follow the manual steps below